 Many holidays mean gatherings with friends and family and extra spending.
 Christmas, Valentine’s Day, and Thanksgiving are all holidays that may require saving extra funds ahead of time.

 For some people, birthdays are no big deal.
 For others, a birthday requires significant recognition.
 My wife is one of those people.
 As a parent, I’ve planned my share of over-the-top birthday celebrations for my kids.

 There’s literally nothing inexpensive about owning a car.
 Expensive maintenance items include brakes and tires, each of them costing hundreds of dollars.
 These are items that you usually know are coming and can be planned for.
 If you don’t, they could wipe out your emergency fund or result in going into debt to pay for them.

-One can usually get a good idea as to whether they will owe taxes to the government based on how the previous year’s turned out.
+One can usually get a good idea as to whether they will owe taxes to the government based on how the previous years turned out.
 But changes during a year such as income changes, the addition of a child, or purchasing a home can all drastically change the amount of taxes owed.
-There are certainly tools and professionals available that can help a person with tax planning.
-Getting a large refund in April may not be all that bad, but an unexpected large tax bill can give a person sticker shock.
+There are certain tools and professionals available that can help a person with tax planning.
+Getting a large refund in April may not be all that bad, but an unexpectedly large tax bill can give a person a sticker shock.

 Budgeting for financial success isn’t just handling recurring monthly bills.
 It also requires looking ahead for those infrequent but significant expenses.

 How about you, EOD Nation, what would you add to this list?